111 Goals For 2023 (New Year Personal Goals Examples)

 When I wanted to gain more weight and build more muscle, I researched what kind of foods I needed to eat, how much I needed to eat, what exercises I needed to do, and so on.
 It’s the same with anything you want to achieve.

-Learn as much as you can about what you can do to make those goals successful.
-As you learn, write steps you need to take daily.
+Learn as much as you can about what you can do to make those goals successfully.
+As you learn, write the steps you need to take daily.